-To compile all of the functions currently in the workspace, the function COMPILE is available.
-[This does not include buried procedures -- see Section 10.1.]
-It expects one word as input, to name the file which will contain the compiled code.
 The names of the functions which are being compiled will be printed out.
-A temporary output file [named .LOGO.
+The COMPILE function will start up the compilation and then return.
+It will print another message when the compilation is finished.
+A temporary output file [named .LOCO.
 OUTPUT] will be written on the current directory and deleted after the compilation is complete.
 The output file will have as first name the input to COMPILE, and second file name FASL.
-[In the MULTICS implementation, the temporary file will be named $logo\ output$ and placed in the current directory.
+[In the MULTICS implementation, the temporary file will be named $logo{Output}$ and placed in the current directory.
 The output file will appear in the working directory, with one name, the input to COMPILE.]
-Since the LISP compiler must be called up as a separate program, be careful about interrupting the compilation before it is finished [for instance, by $\land C$] as you will not find yourself in LLOGO anymore.
+Since the LISP compiler must be called up as a separate program, be careful about interrupting the COMPILE function before it is finished [for instance, by $\land G$ ] as you will not find yourself in LLOGO anymore.